Chart Color Schemes

 Berriedale features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.9 percent of all households, including 24.0 percent couples with children, 24.7 percent couples without children, and 16.2 percent single parent families.
-Non-family households make up the remaining 34.1 percent, with lone person households at 30.6 percent and group households comprising 3.2 percent of the total.
-The median household size is 2.4 people, which matches the Greater Hobart average.
+Family households comprise 65.9% of all households, including 24.0% couples with children, 24.7% couples without children, and 16.2% single parent families.
+Non-family households account for the remaining 34.1%, with lone person households at 30.6% and group households comprising 3.2%.
+The median household size is 2.4 people, which aligns with the Greater Hobart average.

 Frequently Asked Questions - Households